July 1, 2016 – June 30, 2019

 e) If an appointment supported by non-university funds in whole or in part is not to be renewed or is to be terminated for any reason other than the termination of non-university funds, the criteria and procedures applicable to appointments funded solely by the University shall govern.

-d) A non-periodic review may be conducted in any year with the consent of the Head and the candidate, and may be stopped by the Head, Dean or Candidate at any time.
+a) An optional review for promotion may be conducted in any year with the consent of the Head and the candidate, and may be stopped by the Head, Dean or Candidate at any time, except that only the Candidate may stop an optional review in the year after reappointment.
 A decision to stop the process by the Head or Dean is not subject to appeal as set out in Article 13.

 For post-tenure promotion reviews, the following will apply: